Reviewing Altigen Communications (ATGN) and The Competition

 Summary

-Altigen Communications competitors beat Altigen Communications on 6 of the 10 factors compared.
+Altigen Communications peers beat Altigen Communications on 6 of the 10 factors compared.

 AltiGen Communications, Inc. engages in the provision of Microsoft cloud solutions.
 It operates through the North America, and Rest of the World geographical segments.
 The North America segment comprises of United States, Canada, Mexico, Central America, and the Caribbean.
 The Rest of the World segment focuses on Europe.
 The company was founded by Gilbert Hu in May 1994 and is headquartered in Milpitas, CA.